ksator/junos-automation-with-ansible/junos_install_os/readme.md

 module: junos_install_os
-Install a Junos OS image. if the existing Junos OS version matches the desired version, no action is performed. you can run it in check mode
+Install a Junos OS image.
 doc: http://junos-ansible-modules.readthedocs.io/en/1.3.1/
 installation: this role is hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).
 To download the junos role to the Ansible server, execute the command: ansible-galaxy install Juniper.junos
 requirements: enable netconf on junos, install py-junos-eznc on Ansible.

 playbook:
-- pb.yml: upgrade Junos devices
+- pb.yml: upgrade Junos devices: Install the new Junos image on a remote device and reboot the device. if the existing Junos OS version on the remote device matches the desired version, no action is performed.
+You can run it in check mode

 usage:
 ```